 I’ve spent a lot of time over the last four years operating on a couple of assumptions: a) that there was a good chance Trump could return as President and b) that his return would dramatically alter the administrative state.
 As someone who studies public administration, I figured there was some obligation to communicate those risks.
 Now that Trump will, in fact, return, I want to summarize what are the most likely outcomes based on my prior writing.
 Doing so also forces me to make predictions, which is a good practice for being explicit about expectations in the present, and being humble about what I will get wrong when I look back at these predictions at some point in the future.
 And trust me, I would really like to be wrong by overstating the damage to come.

-Trump will reinstate Schedule F, the Executive Order that will allow him to reclassify federal civil servants to be political appointee, and then to fire them.
+Trump will reinstate Schedule F, the Executive Order that will allow him to reclassify federal civil servants to be political appointees, and then to fire them.
 Trump cares intensely about controlling both his own appointees and the bureaucracy, demanding loyalty from them, and being able to dismiss them when that loyalty is not shown.
 His disdain for the administrative state is both deep and personal, not abstract or rhetorical.
-He may seek a court judgment to overturn the Biden rule to constrain Schedule F, or issue an interim final rule, but if these routes are not successful, a new rule will likely be in place within six months of his inauguration.
+He may seek a court judgment to overturn the Biden rule that constrains Schedule F, or issue an interim final rule, but if these routes are not successful, a new rule will likely be in place within six months of his inauguration.
 By that point his appointees will have identified a) which employees will be reclassified, and b) who will be fired.
 Some more specific predictions:

 I expect 50,000 will be the minimum number of career officials to be reclassified (we currently have 4,000 appointees, so, yes, this is an enormous change).